 Introduction

 The extended abstract must be written in English, should include references, and can include figures, and tables.
-It should be one page long and it is recommended to be structured into the following sections: Introduction, Methodology, Results, Conclusions, and References.
+It should be one page long, and it is recommended to be structured into the following sections: Introduction, Methodology, Results, Conclusions, and References.
 Abstracts should be formatted in two columns, with a spacing of 20 mm between the columns.
 All text must be fully justified within the margins.
 We recommend using a 10-point Times New Roman font for the body text.
 The margins for this template should all be set to 20 mm.

 The title should be centered at the top of the first page and formatted in boldface with a 14-point Times New Roman font.
 Following the title, include the author's name and affiliations.
 The corresponding author must also provide an email address.